chrplr/PCBS/docs/intro-to-programming-syllabus.rst

 Programming concepts
 --------------------

-* Python objects: numbers, strings, lists, and basic operations on them)
+* Python objects: numbers, strings, and basic operations on them
 * Constants vs. Variables
 * a program normally executes *sequentially* from top to bottom
-* but some instructions can change the flow: ``if`` and ``for`` loops (notion of the  interpretation pointer keeping track of the current line of execution)
+* but some instructions can change the flow: ``if`` and ``for`` loops (notion of the  interpretation pointer keeping track of the current line of execution) -> Use `<http://pythontutor.com/>`_ to visualize the step by step execution of a program (show an example.
+EXplain that sutdents must try to simulate programs in their head or on paper)

 Examples of exercices
 ----------------------

-* download a script from the internet and execute it
+* Download a python script from the internet and execute it
 * Type the line "print('Hello')" in a ``hello.py`` file and execute it
 * Write code that asks the user for his/her name and prints "Hello <user_name>!".
 * Write code that prints the string ``"All work no play makes Jack a dull boy"`` 50 times
-* Write code that prints the squares of all integers between 1 and 100.
+* Write code that prints the squares of all integers between 1 and 100 using range
 * Write code that asks the user to enter a number and prints the square of it.
 IF the input is '0', then stop.
 * Write code that computes the factorial of an integer (no function, no recursion, just a loop)